TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Thrill factor: 2.5/5

-Universal Studios Singapore - Magic Potion Spin
+Universal Studios Singapore Potion Factory

-There’s one more ride tucked away within the souvenir shop – the Magic Potion Spin Ferris wheel.
+There’s one more ride tucked away within the souvenir shop: the Magic Potion Spin Ferris wheel.
 It’s a leisurely and relaxing ride that will offer you aircon respite from the heat.

 Thrill factor: 1/5

-4. The Lost World – Get up-close & personal encounters with reptiles
+Get up-close & personal encounters with reptiles

-Universal Studios Singapore - The Lost World
+Universal Studios Singapore Jurassic Park

 Jurassic Park fans will no doubt recognise the humongous iconic doors fit to keep T-Rexes at bay at The Lost World.
 And it’s through those doors that you’ll spot dinosaur statues to pose with, and of course, a number of Jurassic Park-themed rides.

-Universal Studios Singapore - Dino Encounter
+Universal Studios Singapore Jurassic Park

 But before you run over to the rides, find out more about the extinct species at Hatched!
 Featuring Dr. Rodney just at the entrance to the zone.
 You’ll witness the hatching of a baby Velociraptor and, if you’re the lucky one chosen, have the honour of naming the newborn.